zakarouf/haywire/README.md

 * Fast & Small VM
 * Static Typed
 * Modular Code design, can be easily improved upon and mutted to comply the user need
-* Multi-purpose language; Can be used as a -> Data File Loader, Configure File or A Programming Language
+* Multi-purpose language; Can be used as a -> Data File Loader, Configure File or as A stand-alone Programming Language
 * Built-in bytecode compiler is a VM itself which can evaluate code as it compiles.
 * No Macros, instead usage of compile-time called functions to generate code
 * Exhaustive Type system which can be easily used to implement user defined types.

-## Installation
+## Building & Installation

 ```
 make -j